xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2025-12-20-street-carp-could-be-stars-and-clean-coil-at-the-workers-club.md

 <br><br>
 Closing the afternoon were Street Carp, a slacker/alternative band from north-east Victoria.
 With their usual vocalist missing, the guitarist stepped up to the role of frontman for this show, a change that gave their performance a rough-around-the-edges charm.
 The band's crowd interaction and plenty of stage banter kept things loose.
 A Silverchair cover sparked recognition and enthusiasm, and eventually a small mosh started close to the stage.
 Their show felt communal and unpretentious, thriving on Street Carp's energy and plenty of additional distortion.
 <br><br>
 The show wrapped up around 4pm, leaving plenty of daylight outside.
-It was an afternoon that celebrated regional bands, DIY spirit and genuine connection.
+It was an afternoon to celebrate regional bands, DIY spirit, and genuine connections formed through live music.
 In the case of Could Be Stars, it also offered a heartfelt send-off.
-In my case, it also offered adequate time to catch a train to Footscray and catch an evening gig at Spit.
+In my case, the afternoon finish gave me adequate time to catch a train to Footscray and catch an evening gig at Spit.

 ![3/4 of could be stars](/images/byecould.JPG)